MushroomOFF/mushroomoff.github.io/README.md

 - *AMR_NewReleases.yml* - YAML to run GitHub Action "Apple Music New Releases" on schedule: Every Friday at 5:09 UTC (+/- 15 min).
 5:09 UTC is 8:09 in Moscow.

 ### /AMRs
-  HTMLs for each month with new releases
+- *AMR YYYY-MM.html* - HTMLs for each month with new releases (YYYY - year, MM - month)

 > ### /Covers (ignored from GitHub)
 > - */New Covers* - folder to download new covers